 THOUGHTS ON AN ANARCHIST RESPONSE TO HEPATITIS C & HIV, by Alexander McClelland & Zoë DoddMay 29, 2016 3:00 pm

-We regret that, due to an editorial error, an incorrect version of the following piece appears in the print edition of Perspectives, N. 29, on “Anarcha-feminisms.”
+We regret that, due to an error, an incorrect version of the following piece appears in the print edition of Perspectives, N. 29, on “Anarcha-Feminisms.”
 Please read and share this version of McClelland and Dodd’s essay, as it demonstrates the language and ideas they intended to represent.
 We are grateful to the authors for their grace and understanding with this error, and apologize for any confusion this may have created.

 “As a woman living with HIV, I am often asked whether there will ever be a cure for AIDS.
 My answer is that there is already a cure.
 It lies in the strength of women, families and communities, who support and empower each other to break the silence around HIV/AIDS and take control…” – Beatrice Were, Ugandan AIDS activist ₁